 Mike Nowakowski

-Mike Nowakowski provided an overview of the new Information Risk Assessment process at the University of Waterloo, highlighting its role in supporting various campus initiatives and incorporating recent legislative changes.
+Mike Nowakowski co-presented on the Information Risk Assessment process, providing an overview of its refinement to support various campus initiatives and incorporating recent legislative changes.

 Pam Fluttert